Bubble Planner: Planning High-speed Smooth Quadrotor Trajectories using Receding Corridors: Planner

 \subsection{Receding Horizon Corridors in Replan}

-During a high-speed flight in an unknown environment, the quadrotor needs to re-plan frequently to avoid newly sensed obstacles.
-We use a distance-triggering re-planning strategy.
+During a high-speed flight in an unknown environment, the quadrotor needs to replan frequently to avoid newly sensed obstacles.
+We use a distance-triggering replaning strategy.
 Specifically, the trajectory is planned (both frontend corridor generation and backend optimization) in a fixed distance $D$ (\ie~planning horizon) depending on the sensing range.
-Denote the position of last re-plan as $p_{last}$ and current quadrotor position as $p_{curr}$.
+Denote the position of last replan as $p_{last}$ and current quadrotor position as $p_{curr}$.
 The replan process is triggered if $\left\|p_{last} - p_{curr}\right\|_2>\gamma \cdot D$, where $\gamma \in [0,1]$ is a constant ratio.
-In this way, as the drone moves forward, the newly sensed obstacle can be actively handled by the re-plan process.
-A replan is also triggered when the current trajectory under executing is found to collide with any obstacles.
+In this way, as the drone moves forward, the newly sensed obstacle can be actively handled by the replan process.
+A replan is also triggered when the current trajectory under execution is found to collide with any obstacles.

 A major challenge in the replan occurs when the quadrotor speed is high, which requires sufficient space for the quadrotor to maneuver such that the newly sensed obstacles can be avoided successfully.
-Corridor generation without considering the quadrotor's current state \cite{liu_sfc,gao2019flying,ji2021mapless} often causes too small feasibility region in the trajectory optimization (\ref{eq:optimization}), which is difficulty (or even infeasible) to solve (\eg, by optimizing (\ref{eqa:obj})).
-Another problem is that with the increase of the current speed, the objective function becomes highly non-convex, causing the optimization with the \textit{Default Initialization} to easily stuck at a local minimum.
+Corridor generation without considering the quadrotor's current state \cite{liu_sfc,gao2019flying,ji2021mapless} often causes too small feasible region in the trajectory optimization (\ref{eq:optimization}), which is difficult (or even impossible) to solve (\eg, by optimizing (\ref{eqa:obj})).
+Another problem is that with the increase of the current speed, the objective function becomes highly non-convex.
+As described in Sec.~\ref{sec:minco}, our optimization problem is turned into an unconstrained one.
+The non-convexity of the objective function may cause the optimization with the \textit{Default Initialization} to easily stuck at a bad local minimum which violates the collision-free or kinodynamic constraints.